CarlosAmorimProjects/SOS_Ecoponto/README.md

 ### - Expo

 ------------------------------------------------
-App where users can register where they placed items to be recicled in the recicle point.
+App where users can register if they placed items to be recicled in the recicle point.
 User chooses the location on the map and what kind of items were placed.
-Responsible for the removal of the items (recicle company or city workers) can check all the locations entered and type of items to be removed in the admin mobile app.
+The entity responsible for the removal of the items (recicle company or city workers) can check all the locations entered and type of items to be removed in the admin mobile app.

 ## Welcome screen :